Renewable Fuel Standard (United States)

 The Renewable Fuel Standard (RFS) is an American federal program that requires transportation fuel sold in the United States to contain a minimum volume of renewable fuels.
 It originated with the Energy Policy Act of 2005 and was expanded and extended by the Energy Independence and Security Act of 2007.
-Research published by the Government Accountability Office in November 2016 found the program unlikely to meet its goal of reducing greenhouse gas emissions due to limited current and expected future production of advanced biofuels.
+Research published by the Government Accountability Office in November 2016 found the program unlikely to meet its goal of reducing greenhouse gas emissions due to limited existing and expected future production of advanced biofuels.

 History

 The RFS requires renewable fuel to be blended into transportation fuel in increasing amounts each year, escalating to 36 billion gallons by 2022.
 Each renewable fuel category in the RFS must emit lower levels of greenhouse gases relative to the petroleum fuel it replaces.

 The first RFS, usually referred to as RFS1, required that 4 billion gallons of biofuel be used in 2006.
 This requirement was scheduled to rise to 7.5 billion gallons in 2012.
 These requirements were passed as part of the Energy Policy Act of 2005.
-The Energy Independence and Security Act of 2007 changed and broadened these rules.
+The Energy Independence and Security Act (EISA) of 2007 changed and broadened these rules.
 EISA was signed into law by President George W. Bush and the bill was overwhelmingly supported by members of congress from both parties.

 The changes required by the 2007 legislation are usually referred to as RFS2.
 RFS2 required the use of 9 billion gallons in 2008 and scheduled a requirement for 36 billion gallons in 2022.
 The quota for 2022 was to allow no more than a maximum of 15 billion gallons from corn starch ethanol and a minimum of 16 billion gallons from cellulosic biofuels.